jkanyiri/kplc_case_study_matcher_agent/README.md

 # LangChain
 LANGCHAIN_TRACING_V2=true
 LANGCHAIN_PROJECT=case_study_matcher

-# Database (Docker Compose sets this automatically to PostgreSQL)
-# DATABASE_URI=sqlite:///./langgraph.db

-# Optional: Override default search parameters
-# TAVILY_MAX_RESULTS=20
 ```

 Notes:

 - `OPENAI_API_KEY` is required for the agent to generate intelligent search queries
 - `TAVILY_API_KEY` is required for web search functionality
 - `LANGSMITH_API_KEY` is optional, only needed if you want tracing to LangSmith
-- `DATABASE_URI` is automatically set by Docker Compose to PostgreSQL
-- Redis and Postgres connection strings are provided by Docker Compose
-- The agent will search for up to 20 case studies by default

 ---